nucypher/nucypher/docs/source/guides/contribution_guide.rst

 Setup Commit & Push Hooks
 --------------------------

-Pre-commit and pre-push are used for quality control by preventing a commit that will fail if passed along to CI servers or by making small formatting changes directly to source code files.
+`Pre-commit <https://pre-commit.com/>`_ and pre-push are used for quality control to identify and prevent the inclusion of problematic code changes.
+They may prevent a commit that will fail if passed along to CI servers or make small formatting changes directly to source code files.

 If it's not already installed in your virtual environment, install pre-commit: